-Biology is the study of all aspects of living things and their processes, including plants, animals, and insects, and their relationships to their environment.
-This program offers you a wide variety of practical experience in laboratory and field work, using computers, and in communication (both oral and written).
-You will gain an excellent foundation in all fields of biology while learning the practical skills of a working biologist.
-You can complete a concentration in Ecology, Cell and Developmental Biology, or Physiology.
+Biology is the study of all aspects of living things and their processes, including plants, animals and insects, and their relationships to their environment.
+The Biology program on UBC’s Okanagan campus offers you a wide variety of practical experience in laboratory and field work, the chance to leverage computers, and the opportunity to develop your oral and written communication skills.

 Experiential learning and research

 There are ample opportunities for field work in the Biology program’s course offerings, including Limnology, Field Ornithology, Flora of British Columbia, and more.
 Two senior-level course options allow you to conduct independent research projects in the field.

 Take your studies abroad with the Go Global program and the Exchange and Research Abroad program, or participate in original research – either your own or a professor’s in your field.

 - Irving K. Barber Faculty of Science Undergraduate Research Awards

 UBC’s Okanagan campus is home to a number of world-class research facilities, including the Biodiversity and Landscape Ecology Research Facility, the Centre for Microbiome and Inflammatory Research, and the Okanagan Institute for Biodiversity, Resilience, and Ecosystem Services (BRAES).
 BRAES is a consortium of UBC faculty members and students, collaborators and partner organizations working together to advance research and teaching in conservation and ecology.